Alpha Tango Kilo

 While at the time of writing I don't have any short-term plans to upgrade or build another keyboard, I definitely think I might explore a 65 or 60% keyboard next time, perhaps going ortholinear again.
 A split spacebar or dedicated layer keys would be really good as with the ID80 there is no dedicated key to use to navigate layers.
 No idea what I'd do for switches honestly, I'm so happy with my Gateron yellows currently, having come from Cherry blues and browns these are awesome 🤩

-Nowadays, I don't bother with a music streaming subscription, as I find I prefer listening to podcasts more often than I decide to go for music.
-Music I do come across and enjoy I try to buy on Bandcamp, as it lets me support artists more directly, but more importantly I own a high quality digital copy of the track/album (take that WEF).
+That having been said, if there's a particular artist/album I like, I will try to buy it on Bandcamp, as it lets me support artists more directly, but more importantly it means I own a high quality digital copy of the track/album (take that WEF).
 I then slap all the FLACs into a Jellyfin library and use Finamp to listen on-the-go

-For earphones, I actually carry around the super-budget VE Monk Plus (AliExpress link).
-Despite the $5 price tag, I love the sound quality (how you know I'm not a 'proper' audiophile yet lol), they're impressively bassy for earphones, and they're comfortable for me - I actually have yet to find IEMs I find comfortable, so I'm on team earbuds for better and for worse.
-I did actually splurge at one point to try the iBasso IT01, but I just couldn't get them both comfortable and properly sealed
+As an infalliable backup, I carry around the super-budget VE Monk Plus (AliExpress link) .
+Despite the $5 price tag, I love the sound quality (how you know I'm not a 'proper' audiophile yet lol), they're impressively bassy for earphones, and they're comfortable for me - I actually have yet to find IEMs I find comfortable, so I'm on team earbuds for better and for worse (hence the AirPod non-Pros)

 For headphones, I currently have the entry level Audio-Technica ATH-M50x, the Grado SR60es, and the Drop + THX Pandas